1982 American League Championship Series: Background

-Sutton then walked two batters and gave up a hit in the bottom of the eighth, to cut the lead to 5-2.
+Sutton then walked two batters and gave up a hit in the bottom of the eighth, to cut the lead to 5–2.
 Joe Nolan came up to pinch hit with two outs and runners on the corners.
 Nolan laced a low line drive into the left field corner.
 It looked certain to score two more runs.
 Instead, left fielder Ben Oglivie went sliding feet first and made the catch, as his legs rolled up the wall that was on the right on top of the foul line.
-The rally was turned back around, and the Brewers scored five times in the top of the ninth, giving the Brewers a 10-2 win and a hard-fought AL East title.
+The rally was turned back around, and the Brewers scored five times in the top of the ninth, giving the Brewers a 10–2 win and a hard-fought AL East title.

 Awaiting the Brewers in the ALCS was the California Angels, who were built on Gene Autry's plan to acquire veterans with winning pedigrees.
 They had traded for Bob Boone, a catcher from the 1980 champion Philadelphia Phillies; Tim Foli, a shortstop on the World Series winning 1979 Pirates; Doug DeCinces, a longtime Orioles' third baseman who won a pennant in 1979; All-Star left fielder Fred Lynn came over in a trade in 1981, who nearly won a World Series in 1975 with the Red Sox; and most importantly, big ticket free-agent signee Reggie Jackson, a 5x World Champion and 2x World Series MVP winner.
 Coincidentally, all the recent acquisitions but Jackson grew up in Southern California.

-These new additions joined a talented everyday lineup.
-Rod Carew was now 36-years-old at first base, but still the best pure contact hitter of his generation, and hit .319 in 1982; Brian Downing hit 28 home runs, playing left field and batting leadoff.
-Bobby Grich, the second baseman, hit a solid .261/.371/.449; and Don Baylor, the DH, hit 24 home runs and drove in 98 runs.
-Grinch and Baylor were also former Orioles, who Autry had signed through free agency in 1977.
+These new additions joined an everyday lineup.
+Rod Carew was now 36-years-old at first base, and hit .319 in 1982; Brian Downing hit 28 home runs, playing left field and batting leadoff.
+Bobby Grich, the second baseman, hit a .261/.371/.449; and Don Baylor, the DH, hit 24 home runs and drove in 98 runs.
+Grich and Baylor were also former Orioles, who Autry had signed through free agency in 1977.